-1. INTRODUCTION
+1. Introduction

 The heavy reliance on groundwater as a source of affordable water for both industrial and domestic use throughout the world demands that the water occurrence within the subsurface is of significant quantity and high quality.
 Subsurface geological characterizations using surficial geoelectrical resistivity technique are sufficient to address variety of problems related hydrological investigations in complex geological terrains such as crystalline basement.
-Several works have been carried out on the assessment, abstraction, development and management of groundwater within the hard rock terrain of Nigeria [1-15].
+Several works have been carried out on the assessment, abstraction, development and management of groundwater within the hard rock terrain of Nigeria [1-14].
 In this research, Electrical resistivity imaging (ERI) and vertical electrical soundings (VES) were combined for subsurface characterization as part of preliminary studies for groundwater resource evaluation and management in a basement complex, southwestern Nigeria.

-2. METHODOLOGY
+2. Methodology

 2.1.
-Geologic and Hydrogeologic Setting
+Geologic setting of the study area

-Most parts of Ibadan and other neighbouring towns within the southwestern Nigeria are underlain by gneiss-migmatites complex and the metasedimens underlie [16].
+The study site is located within the Polytechnic Ibadan Campus, Ibadan southwestern Nigeria.
+Most parts of Ibadan and other neighbouring towns within the southwestern Nigeria are underlain by gneissmigmatites complex and the metasedimens underlie [15].
 The gneiss-migmatite complexes within this region include minor quartizites and calc-silicate bearing units.
 The major rock types present in the study area are predominantly granites and schists of metasedimentary scores (such as mica schist, quartizite and quartz-schist), biotite, biotite-hornblende gneiss, banded gneiss and granite gneiss, and migmatite gneiss (Figs 1a and b).
 The minor rock types within the area include augen-gneiss pegmatite and amphibolite.
 The gneisses that are rich in mafic minerals may undergo weathering, resulting to rigoliths and clayey soils overlying the coarse grained granitic components soil with more varying texture and lower clay contents [17].

 2.2.
-Data Acquisition and Processing
+Data acquisition and processing